 - Be vocal and cooperative.
 Tell others about your experience, write, teach.
 Many will benefit from your insights and will want to be included in your world so you won’t feel so alienated.

 - Find people like you.
 Travellers, expats, wanderlusters.
 Make the connections you feel you have lost with people who share your interests and experiences.

-- Accept that your ‘home’ is now is several places.
-It gives you the excuse the travel, to return to where you left your heart, to stay in touch with people globally.
+- Accept that your ‘home’ is now several places.
+It gives you the excuse to travel, to return to where you left your heart, to stay in touch with people globally.
 Don’t let reverse homesickness get you down!